verrazzano/docs/content/en/docs/quickstart.md

         verrazzano/example-verrazzano
     ```

-1. View the installation logs (optional).
+1. (Optional) View the installation logs.

     The Verrazzano operator launches a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to install Verrazzano.
 You can view the installation logs from that job with the following command: